alexkates/content-script-non-responsive-bug/README.md

 # Content Script Messaging Background Script Bug

-A minimal-reproducable example of a Safari Web Extension bug I've run into where the non-persistant background script seems to crash after 30 seconds even when the content script is messaging it.
+A minimal-reproducible example of a Safari Web Extension bug I've run into where the non-persistant background script seems to crash after 30 seconds even when the content script is messaging it.

 ## Steps to Reproduce